5x12/themlsbook/jupyter_book/chapter2/knn.md

 ### 3.2.
 Vizualize KNN Decision Regions

-Let's visualize the decision boundaries of KNN in a graph, like we did in the book.
-For that, we will use `plotKNN` function that we defined in the beginning.
+Now that the model is ready, let's visualize the decision boundaries of KNN on a graph, like we did in the MLS book.
+To simplify things, we will simply use `plotKNN` function that we defined in the beginning.

 ```{code-cell} ipython3